Preparing for a civil marriage abroad

 Future spouses who are resident and wish to marry in one of the following countries much obtain a certificate of legal capacity to marry from their commune of residence:

-For the issuing of a certificate of legal capacity to marry, the following supporting documents must be submitted to the civil registrar by both the future spouses:
+For the issuing of a certificate of legal capacity to marry, the following supporting documents must be submitted to the civil registrar by both of the future spouses:

 If the parents are resident in Luxembourg, the deed must be notarised or authenticated by the civil registrar of the parents' domicile or residence.
 It is then the parents' responsibility to send the notarised deed to the Luxembourg civil registrar.